 Have lots of energy

 The duties of a server can be strenuous and tiring.
-However, it would be best if you had lots of energy as a server.
+However, it would be best if you had lots of energy.
 From staying on your feet all day, moving from the kitchen or bar to the tables, and carrying heavy trays of food and drinks, you need to have a lot of energy to keep going throughout the day.

-Even as you juggle with multiple tasks you have for the day; you will still need to be socially aware.
-You need to be aware of what is happening around in the restaurant.
+Even as you juggle with the multiple tasks you have for the day, you will still need to be socially aware.
+You need to be aware of what is happening around the restaurant.
 If you spot a customer looking around, they might be looking for you or seeking help.
-Being socially aware will help you identify such a situation and attend the customer accordingly.
+Being socially aware will help you identify such a situation and attend to the customer accordingly.

 Good memory

-As a job applicant looking for a server position, you need to know how to write a server cover letter for your job application process.
-The step-by-step guide provided below will help you craft a proper cover letter to secure a server position in a restaurant.
+As a job applicant looking for this position, you need to know how to write a cover letter for your job application process.
+The step-by-step guide provided below will help you craft a proper cover letter to secure a job in a restaurant.

-Here is how to write a server cover letter:
+Here is how to write a cover letter:

 Your contact information

-The first part of a server cover letter is the header.
+The first part of the cover letter is the header.
 The header should contain your contact information, date, and the recipient’s contact details.
 The header should be the same as the one you have written in your résumé.
-Also, ensure that it directly address the hiring manager.
+Also, ensure that it directly addresses the hiring manager.

 Start with a strong introduction

-Tell them why you’re applying for the position: Keep in mind that there are other job candidates, which means you have to give unique reasons for applying that make you stand out.
-Some of the reasons for applying can be to expand your knowledge, to get some exposure or even to achieve your personal dreams by working at the particular restaurant.
+• Tell them why you’re applying for the position: Keep in mind that there are other job candidates, which means you have to give unique reasons for applying that make you stand out.
+Some of the reasons for applying can be to expand your knowledge, get some exposure or even achieve your personal dreams by working at a particular restaurant.

-Discuss your strengths briefly/emphasize your personality: The introduction part should also include the strengths you possess pertaining to being a server.
+• Discuss your strengths briefly and emphasize your personality: The introduction part should also include the strengths you possess pertaining to being a server.
 Focus on personality or people skills that make you a great job candidate.

 Emphasize your people skills

-For example, you can mention how efficient you are when dealing with a stressful colleague or customer as you work.
+For example, you can mention how efficient you are when dealing with a stressful colleague or customer at work.
 Focus on how your personality will help create a suitable environment for your customers.
-Also, highlight how you will deal with challenges related to the people you work with, or you serve.
+Also, highlight how you will deal with challenges related to the people you work with or serve.

 Briefly discuss workplace skills